ThomasGysemans/leptos-sweetalert/README.md

 ![Demo](./screenshots/leptos-sweetalert-demo.gif)

+> **NOTE**: there may have been some changes in the styles of the popup since this demo was first made.

 For more info on how to use this crate, please see the examples and the Rust documentation on [crates.io](https://crates.io/).

 ## Generic types of SwalOptions